Disability Insurance Guide For Dental Hygienists And Dental Assistants | We Discuss Underwriting, Plan Types, Cost, And The Best Options

 You are probably wondering who we like to work with.
 First, we work with many disability insurance carriers.
 So, we are sure we can find one that meets your needs and budget.

 The carriers we like classify the dental hygienist and assistant occupation at 3.
 Additionally, we work with a carrier that insures the occupation at a 5!
-Certain parameters have to be met.
+Specific parameters have to be met.
 However, we have helped many dental hygienists save money this way.

 Additionally, the carriers we like all have the: